 If you’re having trouble thinking about all of these factors then it might be helpful to first develop a SWOT analysis for your business.

-Once you have an understanding of the market, you’ll need to think about how you will position yourself within that potential market.
+Once you have an understanding of the market, you’ll need to think about how you will position yourself within the industry.

 Relevant Market Size & Competition

-In the second stage of your analysis, you must determine the size and competition in your specific market.
+In the second stage of your industry analysis, you must determine the size of your target market and identify the major competitors in your market.

 Your company’s relevant market size is the amount of money it could make each year if it owned a complete market share.